Hermann-web/blog/web-source/docs/blog/posts/software-and-tools/dev/mkdocs/mkdocs-serve-with-docker-compose.md

 This command builds the Docker image and starts the MkDocs server.
 Access the MkDocs site by visiting `http://localhost:49162` in your web browser.

+!!! note "hot reload"
+    As mkdocs rebuild all the files when changes are made, you may want to add the `--dirty` option to `mkdocs serve` to rebuild only the modified files.
+    Read more about it in [the mkdocs tutorial](./mkdocs-get-started.md#7-optional-more-options)

 ## Conclusion

 Integrating MkDocs with Docker simplifies the setup process, ensuring consistency across different environments.
 It provides an isolated space for documentation management, enhancing collaboration and deployment.